AMWA-TV/AS-11_X1/README.md

 ## Specification Change History

 The full Specification history is available [here](https://github.com/AMWA-TV/AS-11_X1/commits).
-It is best to ignore changes to `AMWA_AS_11_X1.html` when examining the history of this repository (all the pertinent changes will be apparent in other files).
+It is best to ignore changes to `AMWA_AS_11_X1.html` when examining the history of this repository.
+(All the pertinent changes will be apparent in other files.)

 ## Full Repository Contents